Skip to content

 • When performing stereotaxic procedures, waste anesthetic gas can escape below the animal’s head.
 Use a downdraft table, perform the procedure in a ducted BSC, or obtain a device specially made for this procedure.

-This procedure should be reserved for instances when only a short duration of anesthesia is required (typically 30 seconds for mice or 60 seconds for rats).
+One-Drop or Bell Jar Method: This procedure should be reserved for instances when only a short duration of anesthesia is required (typically 30 seconds for mice or 60 seconds for rats).
 The procedure must take place in a fume hood, ducted BSC, or suitable ventilated enclosure.
-A gasketed chamber with an exhaust port to scavenge waste gas may also be used.
+A gasketed chamber with an exhaust port to scavenge waste gas may also be used if a fume hood, ducted BSC, or suitable ventilated enclosure is not available.
 If performing the procedure in the field, choose an area with good ventilation.
 Stay upwind whenever possible.
 If performed in an enclosed temporary field station, open at least two sides of the wall tent for air circulation.

 First Aid Procedures